SethSmigelski/jump-links-block/README.md

 By occupying more space in the search results and presenting a clear outline of your content, you make your listing more appealing and informative.
 This encourages more users to click on your link over your competitors, directly boosting your CTR—a key metric that can lead to better search engine rankings.

 **Enhance User Experience:**
 For long articles, a table of contents is essential.
-It allows readers to easily navigate to the sections they care about most, which reduces bounce rates and increases the time they spend on your page.
+It allows readers to easily navigate to the sections they care about most, and see exactly where they are in the article at a glance, which reduces bounce rates and increases the time they spend on your page.
 Search engines place value on these positive user engagement signals.

 **Provide Clear Context for Search Engines:**
 A list of jump links acts as a clear, semantic outline of your page's structure.
 This helps search engines better understand the topics and sub-topics you cover, which can improve your chances of ranking for a broader range of related search queries.